NHL 2K (2000 video game)

-NHL 2K, known in Europe as Sega Sports NHL 2K, is a 2000 ice hockey video game developed by Black Box Games and published by Sega for the Dreamcast.
+NHL 2K, alternatively known as Sega Sports NHL 2K, is a 2000 ice hockey video game developed by Black Box Games and published by Sega for the Dreamcast.

 Development

 The game was in development for twelve months.

+The in-game play-by-play announcer was Bob Cole and the color commentator was Harry Neale.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 Evan Shamoon of NextGen said, "If you're a hockey fan and [you] own a Dreamcast, you definitely need this game.
 Otherwise, you may want to wait 'til next year."

 The Freshman of GamePro in one review called it "a sight to behold, but once you play it you might not want to be holding it for long.
 Gamers weaned on the speed and control of NHL 2000 and its series might find NHL 2K a bit slow and odd for their liking.
 Gamers looking for a graphical spectacular, however, won't find any better."
 (Note: GamePro gave the game 5/5 for graphics, 4.5/5 for sound, and two 4/5 scores for control and fun factor in one review.)
 In another GamePro review, however, Air Hendrix said, "For its first season, NHL 2K puts out a respectabe but middling effort.
 Hockey fans may be willing to cut the rookie some slack, but next year they'll be expecting a lot more.
 In the meantime, Dreamcast gamers will have an okay time with NHL 2K, but pros will stick with this year's uncontested champ, NHL 2000."
 (Note: GamePro gave the game 4.5/5 for graphics, and three 3.5/5 scores for sound, control, and fun factor in another review.)

 The game sold 140,000 units.